gto76/python-cheatsheet/README.md

 ### Comparable
 * **If eq() method is not overridden, it returns `'id(self) == id(other)'`, which is the same as `'self is other'`.**
 * **That means all objects compare not equal by default.**
-* **Only left side object has eq() method called, unless it returns 'NotImplemented', in which case the right object is consulted.**
+* **Only the left side object has eq() method called, unless it returns NotImplemented, in which case the right object is consulted.**

 ```python
 class MyComparable: